 entry configuration can take a string, array, or object.
 If you use a string, it should point at the single file that starts your application.
 If you use an array, Webpack will concatenate the files.
 Using an object allows you to have multiple entry points, which is for building multiple separate apps.
 In our case, we need our main.js file and babel-polyfill (which is loaded first).

-Our module property has a loader property, which is an array of the defined loaders.
+rules property, which is an array of the defined loaders.
 For now, we are just defining babel-loader.

 .jsx files.
 You could also choose to set it to only compile files with the JSX extension, by using